uutzinger/camera/README.md

 5. ``` pip3 install imagecodecs....```
 6. ``` pip3 install tifffile....```
 7. ``` pip3 install h5py....```
-8. ``` pip3 install spinnaker_python...whl```
+8. ``` pip3 install spinnaker_python...```

 with ```....``` replaced by TAB-key.

 9. Make sure you have ```C:\temp``` direcory if you use the example storage programs.

 ### To install OpenCV on Raspi:

 3. ```cd ~```
 4. ```sudo pip3 install opencv-contrib-python==4.1.0.25```
 5. ```sudo pip3 install tifffile h5py platform imagecodecs```

 ## How to create config files
-A. Determine the specifications of your camera.
+A. Specifications of your camera

-On Windows the Camera utility will give you resolution options and frames per second.
-To investigate other options you can use OSB studio, establish camera capture device and inspect video options.
+On Windows, the Camera utility will give you resolution options and frames per second.
+To investigate other options you can use OBS studio (or any other capture program), establish camera capture device and inspect video options.

-B. You will need to create a configuration file.
+When the `test_camer_display.py` is started and DEBUG logging is enabled, it will list all camera options the system offers.
+When an option states `-1` it likely is not available for that camera.

+B. Configuration file

-Use one of the existing camera configutrations in ```examples/configs``` or create your own one.
+Use one of the existing camera configutrations in ```examples/configs``` or create your own.
 As first step set appropriate resolution and frames per second.
 As second step figure out the exposure and autoexposure settings.

-C. Then start with a program in ```.\examples``` such as ```test_camera.py```.
+C. Run ```test_camera_display.py``` from ```.\examples``` You need to set the proper config file in this program.
 You should not need to edit python files in capture or streamer folder.

 ## Capture modules